 The major goal of the IUC is to sustain a consortium that: establishes a comfortable forum that fosters idea exploration and problem solving; facilitates relationship building and trust among and between presidents and senior campus officers; enables members to achieve together–through collaboration and cooperation–what institutions cannot likely achieve alone.

-Ronald Berkman, President of Cleveland State University, serves as the current IUC chair beginning July 1, 2016.
+Jay Gershen, President of Northeast Ohio Medical College, serves as the current IUC chair beginning May 1, 2018.
 For an early history of the IUC , please read on.

 - Before IUC was formed, university presidents met in Neil House to hash over the budget request from higher education; then one president forwarded this collective request to the governor / state finance director.

 - 1938: the presidents of the 5 public institutions in existence at that time – BGSU, Kent, OU, Miami, OSU – formed a mutual protective association on behalf of all five universities.

 - 1939: the IUC formally came into being, in large measure to protect the long-term interests of all against the potential of an over-earnest Governor Davey from advancing the interests of the state university located in his home community of Kent. (inaugurated in 1935)

 - The five founding campuses initially focused on three areas of commitment:

 - To recognize the exclusive mission of Ohio State to award the doctor’s degree in graduate study.